Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Sources and results

 \subsection{1ES 2322$-$409}

 1ES 2322$-$409 is a bright TeV emitter, serendipitously discovered by H.E.S.S. \citep[see][]{HESS19}.
-The redshift of this source is uncertain, a value $z$ = 0.174 has been suggested on the basis of a low S/N 6dF spectrum \citep{Jon04, Jon09}.
-We note that the redshift measurement was mostly based on a weak feature at $\sim$ 6900 \AA, in a region where there is a strong telluric absorption.
-A higher signal to noise FORS/VLT spectrum was featureless \citep{Lan13}.
+The redshift of this source is uncertain; a value $z$ = 0.174 has been suggested on the basis of a low S/N 6dF spectrum \citep{Jon04, Jon09}.
+We note that the redshift measurement was mostly based on a weak feature at $\sim$ 6900 \AA, in a region where there is strong telluric absorption.
+A higher S/N spectrum taken with the FOcal Reducer and low dispersion Spectrograph (FORS) at the Very Large Telescope was featureless \citep{Lan13}.
 The spectrum is available on the ZBLLAC\footnote{http://web.oapd.inaf.it/zbllac/} database and is quite noisy.
-When the FORS spectrum was taken the source was at magnitude R= 15.7 \citep{Lan13} while there is no information of the source magnitude during the 6dF observation.
+When the FORS spectrum was taken the source was at magnitude R= 15.7 \citep{Lan13}; there is no information on the source magnitude during the 6dF observation.

-In order to clarify this issue we took a high signal-to-noise EFOSC2 spectrum (Fig. \ref{fig_spec3}, second row).
+In order to clarify this issue we took a high S/N EFOSC2 spectrum (Fig. \ref{fig_spec3}, second row).
 The source was at magnitude R$_{\rm c}$=16.1 and the spectrum is dominated by a non-thermal continuum.
-In the continuum we were able to detect several weak features: CaHK, CaIG, Mgb and NaID at a common redshift $z$ = 0.1738.
+In the continuum we were able to detect several weak features: CaHK, CaIG, Mgb, and NaID at a common redshift $z$ = 0.1736 $\pm$ 0.0008.
 We consider this a firm redshift.
-We thus confirm the 6dF result, despite the low signal to noise of the spectrum.
+We thus confirm the 6dF result, despite the low S/N of their spectrum.
 The detection of the NaID feature may have been possible due to the source being in a low state.

-\section{Discussion and Conclusions}
+\section{Discussion and conclusions}

-We observed nineteen BL Lac objects detected at E$\ge$ 10 GeV with the {\em Fermi}-LAT satellite and/or by ground-based Cherenkov telescopes.
+We observed 19 BL Lacs detected at E$\ge$ 10 GeV with the {\em Fermi}-LAT satellite and/or by ground-based Cherenkov telescopes.
 The observations were performed with the ESI spectrograph at the Keck Observatory, with the RSS spectrograph at the South African Astronomical Observatory and with the EFOSC2 spectrograph at the ESO/La Silla observatory.
-The observing strategy called for obtaining, whenever possible, signal to noise ratio per pixel greater than 100.
+The observing strategy called for obtaining, whenever possible, S/N values per pixel greater than 100.
 We aimed to measure or constrain the redshift and measure the properties of the host galaxy of each of our target BL Lacs.
-In the following sub-sections we discuss these results in more detail and conclude with a summary.
+In the following subsections we discuss these results in more detail and conclude with a summary.